awtybots/awtybots.github.io/README.md

-# Awtybots site
+# The Awtybots site.

-static bootstrap site
+A static site hosted through Github Pages.